 Kids who are overtired have a harder time falling asleep, which leads to a bad night, an early morning (weird, but true!), which can lead to more overtiredness, and so on.
-It’s a cycle you really don’t want to get into.
+It’s not a cycle you want to get into.

 You have to evaluate the pros and cons of the situation for your life and your little ones.
 Additionally, you will want to make sure when you decide to make exceptions you are allowing room to let your little one make up sleep to keep from getting into a cycle of overtiredness.